 Do you prefer the ocean or the mountains?
 Here in Sacramento, we sit right in between the coast and the Sierra Nevada mountain range, each less than two hours away.
 My preference for the coast and my lack of interest in skiing have meant that I didn’t spend much time in the Sierra Nevada, but that’s changed over the past years.
-Lake Tahoe and neighboring Truckee are now one of our favorite places to visit as a family, and I’ve compiled lots of ideas for what to do at Lake Tahoe, especially travel tips for families at Tahoe.
+Lake Tahoe and neighboring Truckee are now one of our favorite places to visit as a family, and I’ve compiled lots of ideas for things to do in Lake Tahoe, especially travel tips for families at Tahoe.

 Like my other 30 Things guides, I try to give ideas that go beyond the most obvious; as a result, I didn’t include anything about winter sports, the activities that Tahoe is best known for, but you can find out about snow-shoeing and sledding in this article: 5 Things to Do in South Lake Tahoe with Kids, Snowshoeing at Donner Lake, and much more in these guidebooks for the Lake Tahoe area: (click the image for a link to the book)